ivan-onchain/audit-tswap-protocol/README.md

 ## Core Invariant

 Our system works because the ratio of Token A & WETH will always stay the same.
 Well, for the most part.
-Since we add fees, our invariant technially increases.
+Since we add fees, our invariant technically increases.

 `x * y = k`
 - x = Token Balance X